Frequently asked questions

 How is Ravel different from Linear or Jira?

 Ravel starts from intent, not tickets.
-Dependencies are the model—not sort order on a flat backlog.
+Dependencies are the model, not the sort order on a flat backlog.
 You get a DAG you can execute, not just a faster issue list.

 Why use a DAG instead of a linear backlog?

 Real work runs in parallel with real blockers.
-A DAG shows the critical path, keeps blocked work blocked, and unlocks dependents when upstream tasks finish—without weekly backlog grooming.
+A DAG shows the critical path, keeps blocked work blocked, and unlocks downstream work when upstream tasks finish.
+No weekly backlog cleanup needed.

 What team size is Ravel built for?

-From solo builders to roughly twenty-person engineering teams.
+Technical founders and engineering leads on teams of 5–20.
 If you ship in parallel across roles or departments, Ravel is built for you.

 Getting started